May 12, 2021

 Whereas our course is fully online, and can be completed alongside the working day.
 It consists of bite-sized, easy to digest modules with short video lessons.
 The total duration of the course is between 3 and 9 hours dependent on experience and current level of site compliance.
 We can provide this instantly, so it is available when you need it.
 For example; if you’ve had a bad VE visit and you need to put something into place quickly.

-Request a call back or call us on 01293 911120 to discuss how SMAC can protect you and your business.
+Request a call back or call us on 01293 911120 to discuss how our Site Manager’s Awareness Course will protect you and your business.